 The downloadable “My Health Beyond Pregnancy” tool provides these patients with an easy-to-print document where they can organize their care beyond pregnancy in one place: start the conversation with their provider, track important statistics like blood pressure, weight, birth outcomes, and blood work, and connect to online resources for help to decrease their overall risk.

-The Foundation’s team worked in partnership with preeclampsia expert and researcher Dr. Ann Celi and her project coordinator Skylar Neva Smith of Brigham and Women’s Hospital in Massachusetts to test and update the original version.
+The Foundation’s team worked in partnership with preeclampsia expert and researcher Dr. Ann Celi and her team at Brigham and Women’s Hospital in Massachusetts.
+Dr. Celi and her team sought collaborative input from across the US to represent patient voices of color and indigenous backgrounds, updated the content and extensively tested the tool with birthing populations in both English and in Spanish.
+Background work at Ariadne Labs with project collaborator Dr. Chloe Zera on the theory of behavior change and the postpartum journey informed the updates.
 The team then provided the updated draft, which decreased the tool’s length and updated its content with new research on risk mitigation, to the Society for Maternal-Fetal Medicine for their review and endorsement.

 “Preeclampsia is a serious condition that can arise during and after pregnancy.
 It is imperative for patients to engage in dialogue with their healthcare providers regarding the factors that contribute to the risk, appropriate management strategies, and the enduring health implications.
 Through the employment of this tool, our objective is to assist patients in managing this critical medical issue during pregnancy, with an eye toward promoting their future well-being,” Dr. Cynthia Gyamfi-Bannerman, SMFM President.